zoey-kaiser/sidescripts/README.md

 - Issue format: `PD: ISSUE_TITLE: https://github.com/org/repo/issues/ISSUE_ID`
 - Pull Request format: `PR: PULL_REQUEST_TITLE: https://github.com/org/repo/pull/PULL_REQUEST_ID`

+### Prisma Studio overflow fix

+In newer versions of Prisma Studio, there is an incorrect CSS variable set on the dropdowns that cause them to no longer overflow (See: https://github.com/prisma/prisma/issues/26464).
+This script injects some CSS to resolve this issue.
+This script is only needed if you use Chrome.

 ## Installation

 1. Install [TamperMonkey](https://www.tampermonkey.net/) for your browser